geogebra-discovery

 You may decide to compile GeoGebra Discovery on your own.

 If you do so, you will need a typical Linux, Mac or Windows system to make the software work.
-The provided scripts were tested on Ubuntu Linux 20.04 and above (64-bit), and partially on Raspbian Buster (both Raspberry Pi 3 and 4 should work, however you need at least 2 GB of memory for compilation).
-The latest versions also work on Mac OS 11 Big Sur, see the required steps below.
-Finally, you can use Windows 10 as well to compile and run GeoGebra Discovery.
+The provided scripts were tested on Ubuntu Linux 20.04 and above (64-bit).
+The latest versions also work on Mac OS 14 Sonoma, see the required steps below.
+Finally, you can use Windows 10/11 as well to compile and run GeoGebra Discovery.

 The current version automatically downloads a release version of Tarski 1.37.
-In addition, the RealGeom system will be built, but not packaged or used, only when it is requested by the user (or, if the platform is the Raspberry Pi system).
+In addition, the RealGeom system will be built, but not packaged or used, only when it is requested by the user.
 See below the detailed instructions.

 Steps to build GeoGebra Discovery on Linux